 Try it: Combine 1/4 tsp. baking soda with 8 to 12 oz. of water.

-Studies have found that parsley’s active ingredient, carnosol, targets inflammation caused by rheumatoid arthritis, Simon explains.
+Parsley’s active ingredient, carnosol, targets inflammation caused by rheumatoid arthritis, Simon explains.
+A

 - contains gingerol, a powerful anti-inflammatory